 Anatomy of TOS

-Within the neck and shoulder areas, the neurovascular bundle passes through the thoracic outlet region.
+The neurovascular bundle passes through the thoracic outlet region within the neck and shoulder areas.
 This space begins at the scalene triangle, which consists of three neck muscles, and ends at the pectoralis minor muscle.

-There are several anatomical structures that may potentially lead to the compression of the neurovascular bundle, such as:
+Several anatomical structures may potentially lead to the compression of the neurovascular bundle, such as:

 Symptoms of TOS